jdmaloney/lustre_tig/README.md

 Parses quota output for user, group, and project quotas for storing in InfluxDB.

 #### Quota ID Dump
-Only needs to run on MDS machines, but can be run on all Lustre servers; script detects if host has no MDTs and exits.
+Run this on all Lustre servers; script detects if host has no MDTs and exits.
 The check gets all the uid/gid/prj_id numbers that are stored on the MDT(s) attached to the host and drops those IDs into a file in the admin directory.
 These come into play for the Lustre Quota Parse script.
 This check doesn't acctually ship any data to the database.
+Additionally this check verifies that quota enforcement is configured as expected on all targets.

 #### Quota Parse
 We run this from our Lustre Admin node, but it can be run on any client that has access to the admin directory.
 The check takes the lists of uids/gids/prj_ids that were dumped by the Quota ID Dump check and generates a unique (and deduplicated) list of all the IDs.
 It then iterates over `lfs quota` commands to gather quota information for that uid/gid/prj_id.
 This information is then shipped to the database.
 We generally run this on a 15 minute interval but adjust to what is tolerable in your environment.